State Medical Plans

 • If you are generally healthy and receive mostly preventive and routine care, your out-of-pocket costs may be less.

-• If you have unexpected medical expenses, you may experience higher out-of-pocket costs because of the deductible and less predictable amount of 10% coinsurance.
+• If you have unexpected medical expenses, you may experience higher out-of-pocket costs because of the deductible and the less predictable 10% coinsurance.
 However, in most cases, the copays on the TPC are more than 10% of the cost of care.

 • You may make pre-tax contributions to the HSA through payroll deduction, allowing you to build tax-free savings to pay for healthcare.
 You also do not pay taxes when you withdraw the money to pay for your medical expenses.

 • All funds in the HSA belong to you.
-There is no use-it-or-lose-it requirement, and you keep your HSA even if you leave the University.
+There is no use-it-or-lose-it requirement, and you can keep your HSA even if you leave the university.

 Frequently Asked Questions